 Disconnect the NVMe drive to prevent any background processes (like TRIM) from running.
 If possible, store it in an anti-static bag until you’re ready to attempt recovery.

 And next time?
-Set up automatic backups.
+Set up automatic backups using Windows File History, Backup and Restore Windows 7 or System Restore Point.
 That single step can save you from ever needing to read another recovery guide like this one.